General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

 \subsubsection{Prompting}

-Prompt engineering involves designing targeted instructions to guide \glspl{gpm} in performing specialized tasks without altering their underlying parameters by leveraging their embedded knowledge.
+Prompt engineering involves designing targeted instructions to guide \glspl{gpm} in performing specialized tasks without altering their underlying parameters.
 In molecular and materials science, this strategy goes beyond simply asking a model to predict properties.
-It also includes carefully structured prompts to elicit detailed molecular and material descriptions directly from the model's pre-trained knowledge.

-\textcite{liu2025integrating} conducted a comprehensive evaluation of different prompting techniques to predict the properties of organic small molecules and crystal materials.
-Some of these techniques included domain-knowledge (prior knowledge was embedded in the prompt), expert (role-play instructions), and few-shot \gls{cot} (the text\textit{\enquote{Let's think step by step}} is added) prompting.
-Of these, domain knowledge achieved maximum performance.
-However, their evaluation was limited to a relatively small set of molecules and tasks, and the effectiveness of their domain-knowledge approach may not generalize to other molecular property domains.

-Building on these foundational prompting strategies, few-shot prompting approaches leverage \gls{icl} to enhance performance through selected examples \textcite{liu2024moleculargpt} used \gls{smiles} string representations of molecules with few-shot \gls{icl}, retrieving structurally similar molecules as demonstrations to enhance property prediction.
-This approach highlights how \gls{icl} can transfer knowledge from similar molecule examples without requiring model fine-tuning for each task.
-However, the effectiveness of \gls{icl} depends on the quality of retrieved examples.

-\textcite{fifty2023incontext} moved beyond direct text prompting of molecules and introduced \gls{camp}: an \gls{icl} algorithm that uses a two-stage encoding approach without relying on pre-trained \glspl{llm}.
-First, a specialized \gls{mpnn} encodes molecule graphs into molecular embeddings rather than processing them as raw text.
-These embeddings are then fed into a transformer encoder, which learns contextualized representations across the support set (a small collection of labeled molecule-property pairs) and the unlabeled query molecules.
-They demonstrated \gls{camp}'s ability to outperform existing few-shot learning baselines by providing relevant molecular examples within the prompt context.
-However, this approach is constrained by the context-length limitations of the underlying \glspl{lm} and the challenge of selecting optimal demonstration examples.

-More sophisticated approaches have leveraged prompting as part of multi-modal frameworks.
-The \modelname{LLM4SD} pipeline by \textcite{zheng2025large} employs specialized prompts to guide \glspl{lm} through their pre-trained knowledge on scientific literature, generating known rules (e.g., molecules weighing under \SI{500}{Da} are more likely to pass the blood-brain barrier) that transform molecules into feature vectors (e.g. \ce{CCO} could translate to a vector $[2,46.07,1,1]$ where each number represents a feature of the molecule, in this example [\# \ce{C}, MW, \# \ce{H}-bond donors, \# \ce{H}-bond acceptors]) for use with a random forest model, which they consider \enquote{interpretable}.
-This approach outperformed specialized \gls{sota} models across $58$ benchmark tasks, while providing interpretable reasoning about prediction logic (see \Cref{tab:property_prediction_models} for properties predicted by this model).
-However, its reliance on rule extraction may limit its ability to capture complex, non-linear relationships that specialized deep learning models can identify.
+Prompting strategies for molecular property prediction have evolved from foundational techniques like domain-knowledge and few-shot reasoning \autocite{liu2025integrating} to more advanced methods with multi-modal frameworks that extract interpretable rules \autocite{zheng2025large} (see \Cref{tab:property_prediction_models}).